-Personalisation had become an integral part of exceptional customer experience—not just in ecommerce channels but in all customer interactions.
+Hyper-personalisation has become an integral part of exceptional customer experience—not just in ecommerce channels but in all customer interactions.
 This transition was fueled by rising customer expectations and increased pricing and product parity, which have increased the importance of shaping the customer experience and perception at every touchpoint.

 Personalisation takes a variety of forms.
 In the physical world, it is about taking care of individual customers.
-On digital channels, companies must meet a new standard: the “care of one,” an ethos that focuses all decision making on serving individual customers and their personalised needs.
+On digital channels, companies must meet a new standard: the “care of one,” an ethos that focuses all decision-making on serving individual customers and their personalised needs.
 For example, ecommerce players have reset the bar by providing individualised emails.
 Advertising has also moved in this direction.
 At the same time, technological innovation has enabled the radical reinvention of the operating model as the cost of creating personalised experiences continues to go down.
 This combination creates an opportunity for companies to double down on hyper-personalisation and the care-of-one approach.

 Companies should make hyper-personalization or individualisation in customer care a top goal for 2025.
 This time frame reinforces the urgency while providing enough time for companies to achieve the goal—if they take action now.
 Of course, enterprises are at different starting points: incumbents are often slow to shift gears, while start-ups have the benefit of skipping the learning curve and accelerating their capabilities.
 Companies across industries have already blazed this trail.
 It’s now up to executives to follow their lead.